chapmanb/bcbio.variation/README.md

 A Clojure interface to the [Genome Analysis Toolkit (GATK)][1] to analyze variant data in [VCF files][2].
-It supports scoring for the [Archon Genomic X PRIZE competition][5] but is also a general framework for variant file comparison.
+It supports scoring for the [Archon Genomics X PRIZE competition][5] but is also a general framework for variant file comparison.

 * [presentation from Bioinformatics Open Source Conference 2012][p1]